 Frequently Asked Questions

 A: The Office brings various causes of action, often under California's Unfair Competition Law ("UCL").
-The city also files suit as an injured party, such as an antirust and tort victim.
+The Office sometimes files suit as an injured party, such as an antirust and tort victim.

 Q: How did SFALP start?

 A: San Francisco has a long history of engaging in civil law enforcement and public policy litigation.
-In 2006, City Attorney Dennis Herrera decided that his office should take a more organized approach to developing and litigating these cases.
-To this end, he created the San Francisco Affirmative Litigation Task Force, and later appointed Kathleen Morris its first Executive Director (Erin Bernstein is the current Executive Director).
+In 2006, San Francisco City Attorney Dennis Herrera decided that his office should take a more organized approach to developing and litigating these cases.
+To this end, he created the San Francisco Affirmative Litigation Task Force, and later appointed Kathleen Morris its first Executive Director.
 That same year, Kathleen and Yale Law School Professor Heather Gerken initiated the Project at Yale..

 Q: Who runs SFALP?